Fluoxetine and 5-Htp: Can You Take Them Together?

 What happens when you take fluoxetine with 5-HTP?

-Serotonin syndrome is a clinical triad of altered mental status (agitation, confusion, sometimes hallucination), autonomic instability (tachycardia, hypertension, fever, sweating, dilated pupils, diarrhea), and neuromuscular hyperactivity (tremor, clonus that is often more pronounced in the lower extremities, hyperreflexia, rigidity).
-Mild cases can feel like flu or anxiety.
-Severe cases include hyperthermia above 40 degrees C, seizures, rhabdomyolysis, and death.
+Serotonin syndrome is a recognized cluster of altered mental status (agitation, confusion), autonomic instability (fast heart rate, raised blood pressure, fever, sweating), and neuromuscular hyperactivity (tremor, clonus, hyperreflexia).
+Mild cases can feel like flu or anxiety; severe cases can include high fever, seizures, and muscle breakdown.

 Why is this important?

-5-HTP is sold over the counter and is widely available as a sleep aid, mood support, appetite suppressant, and migraine adjunct.
-Patients on fluoxetine may try it without thinking of it as a medication, because supplement marketing emphasizes its "natural" precursor role.
-The biochemistry, however, is unforgiving: more 5-HTP equals more serotonin within an hour or two of dosing, regardless of how the supplement is marketed.
+5-HTP is sold over the counter as a sleep aid, mood support, appetite suppressant, and migraine adjunct.
+People on fluoxetine may try it without thinking of it as a medication, because it is marketed as a "natural" serotonin precursor.
+The biochemistry does not depend on marketing: more 5-HTP means more serotonin within an hour or two of a dose.

 What should you do?